 In cooperation with Stygian Crypt Productions and Possession Productions, the band compiled a savvy selection of covers on two CDs.
-One in tribute to Therion by a number of bands and the second disk with covers recorded by Therion along all these years the band has been active.
+The first one in tribute to Therion by a number of bands.
+And the second disk with covers recorded by Therion along all these years the band has been active.
 That’s quite a project, ain’t it?

 And indeed, the track puts the multifaceted talents of this particular band on full display.
 Then again, An Arrow from the Sun by Ghost Warfare got on my hit list pretty quickly too.
 That said, none of the Therion covers are bad, mind you.
 But it would go too far to list them all here.

-As the tracklist goes, Iron Maiden‘s Revelations or again Iron Fist of Motörhead really got on my shortlist.
-As to Iron Maiden, I wonder why Children of the Damned (A’arab Zaraq – Lucid Dreaming – 1997) did not make it.
-But hey, who am I?
+As the tracklist goes, Iron Maiden‘s Revelations or, again, Iron Fist of Motörhead really got on my shortlist.
+As to the maiden, I wonder why Children of the Damned (A’arab Zaraq – Lucid Dreaming – 1997) did not make it.

 But Blood of the Dragon is one of the best collections we came across so far.
-An almanac of sorts to celebrate a long and outstanding career of one of the pioneers of the metal genre.
-You should probably get a copy too – as long as they last.
+An almanac of sorts, to celebrate a long and outstanding career of one of the pioneers of the metal genre.
+You should probably get a copy, too, as long as they last.